-The place command in dog training is not just a simple command.
+The place command is not just a simple command.
 It helps your dog control impulses, feel less anxious, and understand you better.
 It's a way to build a strong bond with your dog.

 Experts at Activk9s say learning the place command can make your dog behave better.
 It teaches your dog to stay in one place when you tell them to.
-This sets clear rules and expectations for your dog and helps with canine behaviour modification.
+This sets clear rules and expectations for your dog.